lauren-lassiter/SPA_410_Fall25/pages/syllabus.md

 Throughout the semester, you might encounter challenges—whether related to the course material, technology, or assignments—and we want you to know that we’re here to help.
 Our office doors are always open when we’re around, and we’re more than happy to sit down with you to troubleshoot, discuss your work, or simply talk things through.

 **Office/Student Hours**: Tuesdays and Thursdays, **12:00–1:30 PM**.
 You’re also welcome to make an appointment with us outside those times, either in person or via Zoom.
 Please don’t hesitate to reach out\!

+**Students with disabilities**: Students with disabilities are to provide official documentation from the Office of Disability Services to instructors at the beginning of the semester in order to request any relevant accommodations.

 ## **10\.
 Honor Code**